petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 may have evolved over years.
 [I am guilty of this too](https://petebachant.me/failed-to-repro/).

+So instead of having a "create repro pack" phase, the entire project repo should be a repro pack from the very start.
+This is enabled by CR.

 I believe there is a lot of value left on the table by taking this phased approach.
 For one, it is more complex with higher cognitive overhead.